openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/11_enums.rst

 .. meta:
     frontend_status: Partly
+    todo: access of enumeration name by idex is not supported yet

 The value of an enumeration constant can be converted to type *string* by using the method ``toString``: